Fan Art and Comic Commissions

 - Larger formats, fancy paper, all of these things are of course possible for a fee!
 If you want something that doesn’t fit into the above formula, just let me know when we’re talking about your commission and I’ll tell you what your options are.

 - Super special!
-Get a bookmark of your very own for $15.
-You tell me what you want, I draw it on whatever bookmark-shaped paper scraps are handy, and send it off to you.
+Get a bookmark of your very own for $20.
+You tell me what you want, I draw or paint it on whatever bookmark-shaped paper scraps are handy, and send it off to you.
 No revisions, no noses, no problem.

 What sort of things do I draw?